Olympia Looping: Incidents

-On September 27, 2008, a driving motor failed on the ride, stranding over 20 Oktoberfest attendees at the top of the first hill.
+On September 27, 2008, a drive tyre failed on the ride, stranding over 20 Oktoberfest attendees at the top of the first hill.
 They were freed with the help of the Munich Fire Department.

-On the 20th December, 2021, whilst the Olympia Looping was stationed in Winter Wonderland, a power cut caused the ride to come to a halt on the first hill, with riders having to exit the rollercoaster by walking down the trusses.
+On 20th December 2021, whilst the Olympia Looping was stationed in Winter Wonderland, a power cut caused the ride to stop on the first hill.
+Riders were evacuated from the ride with the stairs on the lift hill.